pontedilana/WeasyPrintBundle/README.md

 );
 ```

-### Render a pdf document as response from a controller
+### Render a PDF document as a response from a controller

 ```php
 use Pontedilana\WeasyprintBundle\WeasyPrint\Response\PdfResponse;